Blog > News & Trivia

 The basic premise of a player contract in football is simple: a contract is an agreement between a player and a club that states the terms of their employment, just like an employment contract for an ordinary job.

-However, due to the huge wages professional footballers earn — it's estimated that the Premier League's highest-paid player is Kevin De Bruyne, who reportedly receives a jaw-dropping £400,000 per week — the stakes are much higher, and elite-level player contracts can be extremely long and complex as a result.
+However, due to the huge wages professional footballers earn — it's estimated that the Premier League's highest-paid player is Kevin De Bruyne, who reportedly received around £400,000 per week during his Manchester City years (2015–2024) — the stakes are much higher, and elite-level player contracts can be extremely long and complex as a result.

 It may sound strange, but technically speaking, contracts are all about dictating the length of time that a club owns a player for.
 For the length of the agreed contract, a player cannot leave a team unless another club makes a transfer offer.
 This binding legal agreement helps protect the club's finances, and given that they will likely have spent a huge amount of money acquiring a player, these agreements are necessary.